How It Works

 | Exchange | Coordinates confirmation, delivery, and satisfaction |

-| Subjective value | Lets each participant track their own sense of balance |
+| Foundation | Subjective value — each participant tracks their own sense of balance (no shared currency) |

 Continue exploring